 Note 2: Every new VU will use a subsequent set of credentials.
 If the number of VUs exceeds the number of credentials, then they are assigned using a round-robin algorithm.
 For example, if you have 10 rows in the Authentication grid and emulate 20 VUs, then VU1 and VU11 will use row 1, VU2, and VU12 will use row 2, and so on.

 Authentication is configured per Test.
 Credentials created in one test case are used in all test cases

-Some web applications use several hosts that require different credentials for authentication.
+Some web applications use several hosts which require different credentials for authentication.
 In order to support such authentication schema, you need to enable host-specific credentials.
-To do so, set the Show host column? property to Yes (a).
+To do so, check the Host-specific Credentials box (a).
 The Host column (b) appears in the authentication grid.
 For every set of credentials, enter a host to which the credentials will be submitted.

 Application-level authentication refers to the authentication method that takes place inside the web application (e.g., Form authentication).
 The test case will store the set of credentials entered during recording.
 By default, these credentials will be used for all VUs.
 To test VUs with different credentials, you need to:

 1. In the Datasets section, click Create Authentication Dataset on the toolbar.
 The Credentials dataset will be created.
 If your authentication process includes additional properties, such as security questions, you can edit the Credentials dataset structure by adding additional fields (see Datasets ).